 Literally, because it’s a murder mystery.
 Except we the readers don’t know who is murdered, how, or why at the beginning…but instead we are treated to various narrators telling the points of view of the weekend as it unfolds.

-The layered approach to telling the story of the celebrity shenanigans and the murder of a key figure in the Home Group family had me flipping through the pages of this book.
+The layered approach to telling the story of the celebrity shenanigans and the murder of a key figure in the Home Group family had me flipping through the pages of this isolation novel.
 A truly enjoyable beach read!

 Daisy’s family is gathering for Nan’s birthday on a tiny, private, tidal island after not seeing each other for years.
 When the tide comes in, they will be cut off from everybody for 8 hours.